 This exercise identifies decisions that definitely need data to support them.
 It focuses on identifying what could go wrong so it will likely surface more practical decisions.

 Take the list of aspirational and practical decisions and rank order them with the Point Person.
 While there is no hard number for the number of decisions you want to support with a dashboard the fewer the better.
 It creates a focused use case and makes it easier to design the dashboard.
 After determining the decisions for this dashboard we need to see how we could inform those decisions with metrics.

 After we know what decisions are important we need to figure out which metrics would best support those decisions.
 Below is a spreadsheet that outlines all the necessary pieces that you will need to specify to create a query around a metric.
 We will refer to this as the Metric Spreadsheet.

 Work with the Point Person to write out how they want to aggregate, group by, and filter the metrics.
 If you are skilled at extracting metric formulas from business people this may not be necessary, but if you want a clear way to document their metric definitions we suggest using a Metric Spreadsheet.
-Either way this book will use the Metric Spreadsheet keep track and reference what metrics are important to this dashboard design process.
+Either way, this book will use the Metric Spreadsheet to keep track and reference what metrics are important to this dashboard design process.